 Arrested Development Season 4 Review

-TV Critics Chris Longo and Nick Harley sit down and hatch out what they loved and merely tolerated about Arrested Development's long awaited second coming.
+TV Critics Chris Longo and Nick Harley hatch out what they loved and merely tolerated about Arrested Development's long awaited return.

 Arrested Development Season 4 has been available for nearly a month now, giving viewers a chance to let the episodes simmer (or re-watch them ad nausea).
 With a show that is so fiercely beloved by its fanbase, new installments undoubtedly would have a polarizing effect on the AD faithful.
 Our Arrested Development reviewers Chris Longo and Nick Harley took a long look at each episode and finally are ready to answer some burning questions about Season 4 in a Den of Geek Q&A:

 Expectations were higher than Oscar after baking out his camper.
 Did Season 4 live up to the hype?

 Chris Longo: A few days after the launch, I was at a party where I innocently mentioned I was reviewing Arrested Development to a friend.
 Next thing I knew, the entire room got into a discussion about Arrested Development.
 It was one of those moments where you have to stop and think that if you were at a party in 2006 (I was in middle school) you’d be lucky to find one person who was familiar with the Bluth family.
 As someone who watched the original run on Fox and was young enough to let most of the jokes go over my head, it’s overwhelming to see so much love and appreciation for a brilliant work of comedy.